autodesk-platform-services/aps-aecdm-tutorial/Prerequisites and GraphQL/index.md

 To summarize, with GraphQL we have the benefits below:

-- Single endpoint
+- Single REST API endpoint – You only need to send your query to this endpoint when coding it in your applications
-- No fixed Structure for the exchange of data
+- No fixed Structure for the exchange of data – as compared to the Model Derivative REST API, where you will get a large JSON dataset, that you need to understand and be able to find the data you are looking for
-- No over-fetching
+- No over-fetching – as compared to the Model Derivative REST API, where you may need to call various APIs several times to get the data you are looking for.
-- Efficient resource-wise
+- Efficiently using resources – Because the GraphQL implementation is on the Autodesk server side, it handles the requests to get the data you are asking for.
+This minimizes the traffic and allows us to optimize without disruption to the GraphQL aspects.

 Before moving to the next step, let's run our very first query.